ergonode/docs/docs/cookbook/domain/add_command.md

 ## Creating domain command

-Domain command should represent single transactional business logic.
+Domain command should represents single transactional business logic.
-Class that represents is, should implement ```Ergonode\EventSourcing\Infrastructure\DomainCommandInterface```
+This class should implement ```Ergonode\EventSourcing\Infrastructure\DomainCommandInterface```

 A domain command should always have a valid state that cannot be changed, that is why the class representing it should be immutable